wiederkehr/catalog-deployment-example-githubpages/catalog/WELCOME.md

 For more details about how to use Catalog, check out the [documentation](https://docs.catalog.style/).

-_I’m just adding a few lines here to test the build and deploy github workflow._
+_I’m just changing a few lines here to test the build and deploy github workflow._